liz-fernandez/escuelavbioinfo_git/13-hosting.md

 ---
 > ## Objetivos de aprendizaje {.objectives}
 >
-> *   Explain different options for hosting scientific work.
+> *  Explicar distintas opciones para albergar trabajo científico.

 The second big question for groups that want to open up their work is where to host their code and data.